-It's a well-known fact that Cocker Spaniels often suffer from ear problems, especially if they're not checked and cleaned on a regular basis, but do you know what to look for?
+It's a well-known fact that Cocker Spaniels often suffer from ear problems, especially if their ears are not checked and cleaned regularly, but do you know what to look for?

-Well, there are a few classic signs that may indicate a problem and by checking your Cocker's ears often you'll be able to deal with an ear infection sooner rather than later, long before it becomes a serious problem!
+Well, there are a few classic signs that may indicate a problem, and by checking your Cocker's ears often, you'll be able to deal with an ear infection sooner rather than later, long before it becomes a problem!

-Common signs of infection and other ear problems can appear as follows:
+Common symptoms of dog ear infections can appear as follows:

-If you notice one or more of these symptoms in your pet, it's probably a good idea to take him to see his vet who'll be able to confirm your suspicions.
+If you think your pet may have one or more of the above symptoms of dog ear infections, it's probably a good idea to take him to see his vet, who'll be able to confirm your suspicions.

 It's best not to clean his ears before you see the vet.
 If you do, you'll be removing any visible evidence of infection, which will only make it more difficult for your vet to make a speedy and accurate diagnosis.